What the heck is a domain hack? Is this going to get me stopped by the NSA when I’m traveling? Is pizza the most delicious type of food?

 - Are there any tools for finding domain hacks?

 Are domain hacks useful?

 Is street art useful?
 Not really, but it sure is fun to look at.
-With a domain hack, you can create a domain name that’s uniquely yours—one that may align with your whimsical brand mentality better than a .COM ever could.
-If the last few letters in your name happen to be a ccTLD, like .IS in Chris, then you have yourself a good domain hack (chr.is).
-If the last few letters in your brand happen to be a new gTLD, like .PRESS in Express, then you have yourself another (ex.press).
-Or if you just want to make something up, like beeris.gd… you get the idea.
+With a domain hack, you can create a domain name that’s uniquely yours —one that may align with your whimsical brand mentality better than a .com ever could.
+If the last few letters in your name happen to be a ccTLD, like .is (the local TLD for Iceland) in Chris, then you have yourself a good domain hack:

 What about domain hacks for URL shortening?